OkDoky/astar_ros/README.md

 # A* for ROS
-This repo is an A* planner configured with ROS service.
+This repo is an A* planner compatible with ROS.

 ## Subscribed Topic
 - map (nav_msgs/OccupancyGrid)